PlantsAI/plantsai/README.md

 ### Python

-YOLOv8 may also be used directly in a Python environment as a library:
+PlantsAI may also be used directly in a Python environment as a library:

 ```python
 import plantsai